bhboyle/ESP32_Light_Switch/README.md

 ## Issues
 Prior to June 6th 2023 Resistor R2 on the main control board was incorrect and has been replaced.
 It should have been a 10K.
 It has been updated in the schematic but if you have ordered any boards before now you will have to replace the resistor manually.

-I have not been able to electronically remove the noise on the output of the current sensor.
+~~I have not been able to electronically remove the noise on the output of the current sensor.
 So I am going to try to do that in software.
-If anyone knows the current senor and has been able to remove the noise on the output please let me know.
+If anyone knows the current senor and has been able to remove the noise on the output please let me know.~~

+I have now all but given up on Hall Effect current monitoring.
+Many LED based lights have a waveform that looks a great deal like a heart beat on a heart monitor.
+This is very difficult to distinguish from the inherient noise on the Hall Sensor.
+I have tried two different Hall sensors and they both are very noisey.
+So I am investigating shunt based Energy monitoring designs.

 ## Introduction
 This project is an open source ESP32 based Wifi MQTT light switch.
 The device fits into a "Decor" style switch box.
 Sonoff devices are interesting but they do not fit into a regular box along side other non-smart switches.